John Gillen - Author | Last Updated: 11th March 2022

 One key factor which can dictate success for dry January participants is their outlook on the campaign and what they hope to achieve.
 It’s found that those who see dry January as an opportunity to restore their relationship with alcohol fulfil the month timeframe, and also manage to control their drinking habits moving forward.
 Yet, for those who see it as voluntary withdrawal, for one singular month, it’s easy to see why little change can be made in 1 month.

-In the grand scheme of alcohol withdrawal, when considering rehabilitation, a 1-month period can work.
+In the grand scheme of alcohol withdrawal, when considering drug or alcohol rehabilitation, a 1-month period can work.
 In fact, 28-day programmes are mostly recommended.
-However, this is through professional guidance, where a range of addiction treatments, alongside safe detoxification, will be completed.
+However, this is through professional guidance, where a range of addiction treatments, alongside safe drug and alcohol detoxification, will be completed.
 This is a far way from dry January, which for some, has seen to trigger and aggravate psychological desires to consume alcohol.

 While results are based on average responses, we must however note that dry January can benefit many individuals, even those who do have stronger attachment levels.
 It all depends on personal experiences, which will also be the case when staying sober once dry January is over.